-Modeled on a successful initiative in the U.K., the AYA program director is building a comprehensive program to provide developmentally appropriate support to adolescent and young adult cancer patients.
+With colleagues from across the hospital, Lauren is building a comprehensive program to provide developmentally appropriate support to adolescents and young adults living with cancer.
 This program takes a variety of forms, all designed to respond to a patient’s individual needs:

 - Identify resources.
-The program director identifies resources specific to this age group such as websites to connect and socialize with other teens and young adults with cancer, directions for creating a blog, and information about a wide variety of age-appropriate community resources;
+Lauren identifies resources specific to this age group such as websites to connect with other AYAs, directions for creating a blog, and information about a wide variety of age-appropriate community resources;

 - Organize events and programming.
-The program director organizes regular events and programming that promote peer support and healthy adolescent and young adult development.
-These events are designed specifically for adolescent and young adult cancer patients at UNC — for a dancer, this might mean a modified dance class in the hospital; for a musician, it can be regularly connecting with a college student who plays the same instrument; and for an athlete, it can be visits and personalized training opportunities with UNC student athletes;
+Lauren organizes regular events and programming that promote peer support and healthy adolescent and young adult development.
+She designs them specifically for this age group and tailors them to meet individual needs and interests — for a dancer, this might mean a modified dance class in the hospital; for a musician, it can be regularly connecting with a college student who plays the same instrument; and for an athlete, it can be visits and personalized training opportunities with UNC student athletes;

 - Offer services to caregivers and siblings.
 If family members are given the physical and emotional support they need, they can in turn support their adolescent and young adult relatives with more energy and attention.